Julio Jones: 2016 season: Super Bowl appearance

 Jones started the season with one 100-yard game in the month of September, a 2–1 stretch for the Falcons.
-In Week 4, Jones caught 12 passes for a Falcons-record 300 yards, the most ever against the Panthers, and a touchdown in a 48–33 victory over the Carolina Panthers.
+In Week 4, Jones caught 12 passes for a Falcons-record 300 yards, the most ever against the Panthers, and a touchdown in a 48–33 victory over the Panthers.
 His performance against the Panthers made Jones the sixth player in NFL history ever to have at least 300 receiving yards in a game.
 He earned NFC Offensive Player of the Week.
 In addition, Matt Ryan threw for 503 passing yards, making them the first quarterback/wide receiver duo to gain at least 500 passing yards and 300 receiving yards in a single NFL game.
 Over the remainder of the season, Jones went over the 100-yard mark five times, including a 174-yard game against the San Diego Chargers in Week 7.
 Jones finished the 2016 season with 83 receptions on 129 targets for 1,409 yards and six touchdowns.
 His 17.0 yards per reception and 10.9 yards per target were career highs.
 Jones was selected to his third consecutive and fourth career Pro Bowl and was named first-team All-Pro for the second consecutive year.
 He was also ranked third by his peers on the NFL Top 100 Players of 2017 as the highest-ranked wide receiver.
 The Falcons made the playoffs in the 2016 season with a 11–5 regular season record and had the #2 seed in the NFC.
 In the Divisional Round against the Seahawks, Jones had six receptions for 67 yards and a touchdown in the 36–20 victory at the Georgia Dome.
-In the NFC Championship against the Green Bay Packers, Jones had nine receptions for 180 yards and two touchdowns in the 44–21 victory.
-During Super Bowl LI against the New England Patriots, Jones had four receptions for 87 receiving yards on four targets.
+In the NFC Championship against the Packers, Jones had nine receptions for 180 yards and two touchdowns in the 44–21 victory.
+During Super Bowl LI against the Patriots, Jones had four receptions for 87 receiving yards on four targets.
 Late in the game, with the Falcons leading 28–20, Jones recorded what Adam Kilgore of The Washington Post called an "iconic catch" from Ryan to put the Falcons on the Patriot's 22-yard line.
 However, a subsequent sack and holding penalty caused the Falcons to lose field position and move out of game-sealing field goal range, forcing them to punt the ball back to New England.
 The Patriots would score on the ensuing drive and would tie on a two-point conversion 28–28.
 After winning the coin toss in overtime, the Patriots would score a walk-off touchdown to win the game 34–28, completing the largest comeback in Super Bowl history.